Speak to a Cruise Specialist

 On most ships, tip the maitre d' or dining room captain only if you ask for special favors or table-side service; $5 to $10 is normal.
 Bartenders and wine stewards are tipped 10 to 15 percent, but many cruise lines will automatically add this gratuity to your bar or beverage bill.
 Check the bill to see how it is handled.
 Also, tips for special services such as salon & spa treatments and room service are left to the discretion of the guest, depending on services rendered.

 Individual ship profiles found under the "Ships & Ratings" heading above will provide precise guidelines for tipping on any ship.
 Guidelines will be repeated onboard, probably by your ship's cruise director.
 Gratuities are placed in envelopes from your cabin's stationery supply.
 Generally, passengers on cruises of 10 days or less will tip at the end of the cruise.
 On longer voyages, tipping weekly may be the norm.

 In order to make tipping as convenient as possible, many cruise lines including Carnival, Celebrity, Costa, Cunard, Holland America, MSC Cruises, Norwegian, Oceania, Princess and Windstar now charge gratuities to your account automatically.
 If you feel this amount needs to be adjusted, whether increased or decreased, arrangements can be made onboard the ship, generally at the end of your cruise.

-A few lines do not encourage tipping, including Azamara, Orion Expedition Cruises, Paul Gauguin Cruises, Regent Seven Seas, Seabourn, SeaDream Yacht Club, Silversea and Swan Hellenic.
+Some lines do not encourage tipping, including Azamara, Crystal, Orion, Paul Gauguin, Regent Seven Seas, Seabourn, SeaDream, Silversea and Swan Hellenic.
 Crew members are reportedly higher paid and not tip dependent.
-Many passengers tip anyway for outstanding service or special favors.
+Some passengers tip anyway for outstanding service or special favors.